 Terry Moore’s Echo is about a prototype atomic suit accidentally getting into the hands of a woman named Julie.
 Rather than say that the suit ended up in her hands, I should say it found its way to her chest.
 You see, the suit is a sort of liquid metal, and during an explosion in Echo 1, the metal rained down on her.
 The metal later proceeded to permanently attach itself to her chest.

 In case you have not figured it out by now, people want the suit back, and they are not the polite type.
 So Julie goes on the run with a man named Dillon.
 Of course, Julie is going through a divorce and the timing is perfect for her knight in shining armor to show up.

-You won’t be doing that though, because the series has already concluded.
-You can buy the entire awesome series at Amazon here: Echo: The Complete Edition.
+You won’t be doing that, though, because the series has already concluded.
+You can buy the entire series in one shot (Affiliate Link).